timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 then informs our memory management stance towards the intrusions.

-Similarly, memory reconsolidation and the AIP model provide a complementary view of IFS' unburdening process.
+Similarly, memory reconsolidation and the AIP model complement IFS' view of unburdening.
-In this case, the memory reconsolidation view of the IFS unburdening process suggests explicit points for beneficial memory management interventions.
+Here, reconsolidation motivates
+memory management interventions
+at each stage of IFS's unburdening process.

 #### Views